openwallet-foundation/credo-ts-ext/packages/transport-ble/README.md

   // It is important that you start the BLE controllers before you use/register them on your agent await central.start() // await peripheral.start()

+  /* IMPORTANT: Setting up the service, messaging and indication UUIDs.
+  The values passed must be the same in the central and peripheral, as this is how both devices will be able to recognize each other.
+  There are default values for these that can be imported, but if you want to maintain control over the sessions and/or prevent collisions (due to multiple other devices broadcasting using these same values), you might want to generate your own serviceUUID and share it across both mobile agents (using a scannable QR code or something similar that allows easy sharing with little overhead)

+  This can be done anywhere after starting the controller (step above), even after registering the controller as a transport on the agent (step below) */

+  const uuid = '56847593-40ea-4a92-bd8c-e1514dca1c61'
+  await central.setService({
+    serviceUUID: uuid || DEFAULT_DIDCOMM_SERVICE_CHARACTERISTIC_UUID,
+    messagingUUID: DEFAULT_DIDCOMM_MESSAGE_CHARACTERISTIC_UUID,
+    indicationUUID: DEFAULT_DIDCOMM_INDICATE_CHARACTERISTIC_UUID
+  })

+  /* On the peripheral agent
+    await peripheral.setService({
+      serviceUUID: uuid || DEFAULT_DIDCOMM_SERVICE_CHARACTERISTIC_UUID,
+      messagingUUID: DEFAULT_DIDCOMM_MESSAGE_CHARACTERISTIC_UUID,
+      indicationUUID: DEFAULT_DIDCOMM_INDICATE_CHARACTERISTIC_UUID
+    })
+  */

-  const bleInboundTransport = new BleInboundTransport(central) // const bleOutboundTransport = new BleOutboundTransport(peripheral)
-  agent.registerInboundTransport(bleInboundTransport) // agent.registerOutboundTransport(bleOutboundTransport)
+  // Registering the controller as a transport on the agent const bleInboundTransport = new BleInboundTransport(central) // const bleOutboundTransport = new BleOutboundTransport(peripheral) agent.registerInboundTransport(bleInboundTransport) // agent.registerOutboundTransport(bleOutboundTransport)